biocore/cmi-workshops/docs/qiita-create-study.rst

    :align:   center

-You can also click on "Sample-Prep Summary" to check out the different metadata values.
-Select a metadata column to visualize in the "Add sample column information to table" dropdown menu and click "Add column."
+To check out the different metadata values select the "Sample-Prep Summary" tab.
+On this page, select a metadata column to visualize in the "Add sample column information to table" dropdown menu and click
+"Add column."

 .. figure::  images/sample_summary5.png